-- Replacing the 66kV outdoor switchyard at Casuarina Zone Substation involves the installation of indoor 66kV Gas Insulated Switchgear (GIS) in a new building and three new 20/27MVA 66/11kV transformers to replace all existing outdoor 66kV switchgear and transformers.
-Construction commenced in October 2015 with commissioning expected in the second half of 2017.
+- Replacing the 66kV outdoor switchyard at Casuarina Zone Substation involved the installation of indoor 66kV Gas Insulated Switchgear (GIS) in a new building and three new 20/27MVA 66/11kV transformers to replace the outdoor 66kV switchgear and transformers.
+Construction commenced in October 2015 with commissioning completed in 2017.

-- Connecting Archer Zone Substation to Palmerston Zone Substation - Power and Water is finalising construction of a 66kV transmission line connecting Archer Zone Substation to Palmerston Zone Substation in 2017.
+- Connecting Archer Zone Substation to Palmerston Zone Substation - Power and Water is finalising construction of a 66kV transmission line connecting Archer Zone Substation to Palmerston Zone Substation.
 Construction of the new transmission line will increase the capacity, security and flexibility of the electricity transmission and distribution networks servicing the growing Palmerston and rural areas.

-- Elizabeth River Transmission Line Crossing - To improve security of the Darwin/Katherine electricity supply transmission line six towers at the Elizabeth River crossing are being replaced with towers rated to withstand a category 4 cyclone event.
-The 132kV electrical cables connected to the towers crossing the river will also be replaced.
+- Elizabeth River Transmission Line Crossing - To improve security of the Darwin/Katherine electricity supply transmission line six towers at the Elizabeth River crossing were replaced with towers rated to withstand a category 4 cyclone event.
+The 132kV electrical cables connected to the towers crossing the river were also replaced.
 Project civil works commenced in May 2016 and three of the six towers were constructed by 31 August 2016.
-Works ceased over the 2016/2017 wet season and recommence in 2017 with the expectation of being completed by November 2017.
-Elizabeth River will be closed intermittently while the high voltage cables are replaced.
+Works ceased over the 2016/2017 wet season and recommenced in 2017 with the project completed in November 2017.
+Elizabeth River was closed intermittently while the high voltage cables were replaced.

 - Hudson Creek Switchyard - Stage 3 upgrade works were completed on 30 August 2016.
 Three 132kV circuit breakers were replaced in 2014 (Stage 1).
 The remaining three 132kV circuit breakers were replaced and the switchyard partial reconfigured in 2015 (Stage 2).
 Stage 3 was the final stage of the upgrade works to replace protection relays and complete the reconfiguring of the switchyard.
 As with previous stages works were scheduled during the dry season, when demand on the power system is at its lowest, making it the optimal time to de-energise the transmission lines and with minimal risk of power interruptions.
 Works took place in three parts and were designed to improve the reliability of the network and increase operational flexibility.
 No power interruptions were experienced as a result of these works.